ilshad/layout/README.md

 - Ring request,
 - Response's body from your Ring handler,
 - map of custom params you might want to pass into the layout template.

-They are under key `:layout` in Ring handler's response.
+Custom params are created with key `:layout` in Ring handler's response.

-Say we want to add `title` layout param form Ring handler and pass it into layout template:
+Say we want to add `title` param:

 ```clojure
 (defn frontpage